Parking frequently asked questions

 If you still wish to drive, there are pay and display car parking points in the surrounding areas.
 Please consider our neighbours and park respectfully.

 I attend regular appointments at the hospital.
-Will I still be entitled to park my vehicle for all my appointments?
+Am I entitled to park my vehicle for all my appointments?

 You will be able to use the drop off and collections zones.
 The zones are located on Bessemer Road near to the entrances at the Hambleden Wing.
 Cars may be left unattended for a short time – between ten minutes to two hours dependent on zone – to attend an appointment.